-Dr Stacy Clemes has an undergraduate degree and PhD in Human Biology from Loughborough University.
-Following the completion of her PhD in 2004, Dr Clemes was employed as a Research Associate in the Department of Human Sciences at Loughborough University.
+Professor Stacy Clemes has an undergraduate degree and PhD in Human Biology from Loughborough University.
+Following the completion of her PhD in 2004, Professor Clemes was employed as a Research Associate in the Department of Human Sciences at Loughborough University.
 It was during this time that she began to lead research examining pedometer-determined activity levels and patterns in adults.
 She was employed as a Lecturer in Human Biology at Loughborough University in 2007, and moved to the new School of Sport, Exercise and Health Sciences in 2009.
-Dr Clemes was promoted to Senior Lecturer in 2013 and to Reader in 2017.
+Dr Clemes was promoted to Senior Lecturer in 2013, Reader in 2017, and Professor in 2022.

 For details of currently funded NIHR projects, please see for the following websites:

-Dr Clemes is currently on the Lifestyle for Health and Wellbeing Research Theme leadership team, and is the Deputy Director of Doctoral Programmes for PhD students within this theme.
-Regarding teaching, Dr Clemes contributes to modules on Anatomy and Physiology, Physical Activity and Health, and leads a module on Lifestyle and Disease.
+Professor Clemes is currently on the Lifestyle for Health and Wellbeing Research Theme leadership team, and is the Deputy Director of Doctoral Programmes for PhD students within this theme.
+Regarding teaching, Professor Clemes contributes to modules on Anatomy and Physiology, Physical Activity and Health, and leads a module on Lifestyle and Disease.

-Follow this link to see a video of Dr Clemes talking to the BBC about her research: http://www.bbc.co.uk/news/health-27305330
+Follow this link to see a video of Professor Clemes talking to the BBC about her research: Sitting while working can increase risk of diabetes

-Dr Clemes’ research interests focus on physical activity and sedentary behaviour surveillance and measurement, and in intervention research promoting reductions in sedentary time and increases in physical activity in both the school and workplace environments.
-In addition, Dr Clemes is part of the NIHR Leicester-Lifestyle Biomedical Research Unit where she contributes to laboratory-based studies investigating the impacts of breaking up prolonged sitting with physical activity.
+Professor Clemes’ research interests focus on physical activity and sedentary behaviour surveillance and measurement, and in intervention research promoting reductions in sedentary time and increases in physical activity in both the school and workplace environments.
+In addition, Professor Clemes is part of the NIHR Leicester-Lifestyle Biomedical Research Unit where she contributes to laboratory-based studies investigating the impacts of breaking up prolonged sitting with physical activity.

 Current funded projects are listed below: